Rolex and National GeographicThe “Ice Stupas” That Could Water the Himalaya

 Artificial glaciers are being used to grow crops in the harsh desert.

-High in the Himalaya, a desert is turning green.
+High in the Himalayas, a desert is turning green.

 Climate change in the Indian region of Ladakh has shrunk glaciers and made rainfall and temperatures unpredictable.
 Water is needed to irrigate the fields of barley, apples, and other crops in spring, but the glacial melt doesn’t arrive until summer.
 To spare farmers a barren yield, engineer Sonam Wangchuk has invented a way to bring the glaciers to the people.